nakedness of spirit mean no pretension or motivation other than Gods

 Youll never accomplish anything that way.

-are the persons who have turned secular humanism
+from the world are the persons who have turned secular humanism

 into a pseudo-religion to replace their lack of